Resources for Rebels

 - Mark and Paul Engler, This is an Uprising.
 Discusses the inner workings of several uprisings, including that of Martin Luther King and Otpor, the Serbian student group that brought down the dictator Slobodan Milosevic.

 - Wesley Hogan, Many Minds, One Heart: SNCC's Dream for a New America.
-Good overall history and analysis of SNCC with information about how SNCC organizing methods spread to other movements.
+Good overall history and analysis of SNCC, including information about how SNCC organizing methods spread to other movements.

 - David S. Meyer, The Politics of Protest.
-Chapter 3 is about becoming an activist.
+Chapter 3 is about the social psychology of becoming an activist.

 - Albert Bandura, Self-Efficacy.
 Chapter 11 is about political activism.
 People who believe they can succeed on a given task tend to do better than people who think they can’t succeed.